Schofield88/CV/README.md

 - Although I haven't done it in years, dancing was a major pastime back in my mid twenties.
 I was an assistant instructor of sorts for one of the styles I did (Ceroc), and would have to lead revision classes for beginners on a three-week rotation.
 Because of that, I know how to hold a room and can deliver presentations and addresses in an articulate fashion.

-#### Modest

-- I almost hardly ever go on about how fantastic I am, and wouldn't dream of mentioning it in a CV.

 ## Education